 There is a ticket office at the main entrance (#1 on the map) that takes cash and cards.

-Just over the street from the main gates in Via Nomentana is Guttilla, a delightful gelateria that specializes in serving gelato with hot chocolate fudge sauce.
-The perfect way to finish off your visit to this confection of a park.
+Just over the street from the main park gates in Via Nomentana is Guttilla, a delightful gelateria that specializes in serving gelato with hot chocolate fudge sauce.
+The perfect topping for this confection of a park.